 A POIC insurance company is less vulnerable to the cyclical nature of hard and soft markets that affect the conventional insurance market.
 Thus, a POIC can aid a business that requires accurate financial projections.

-Once a POIC has been established, the business owner (insured) can self-insure their uninsured and under-insured risks. it is common for the insured business to adjust premium and deductibility with their commercial P&C.
+Once a POIC has been established, the business owner (Insured) can self-insure their uninsured and under-insured risks.
+And it is common for the insured business to adjust premium and deductibility with their commercial P&C.